CristianDavideConte/universalSmoothScroll/docs/EasingFunctions.md

  * ### Backward StepLengthCalculator
       * It's a [`StepLengthCalculator`](./FAQ.md#q-what-is-a-steplengthcalculator-) that controls the easing of the ***backward part*** of the scroll-animation.
  * ### ElasticPointCalculator
-      * A function which must return the number of pixels that will have to be scrolled by the backward part of the scroll-animation. <br/>
+      * It's a function which must return the number of pixels that will have to be scrolled by the backward part of the scroll-animation. <br/>
         An ElasticPointCalculator is always passed the following input parameters _(in this order)_:
         * the `originalTimestamp` which indicates the exact time in milliseconds at which the _(forward part of)_ the scroll-animation has started
         * the `currentTimestamp` which indicates the time in milliseconds at which this function is invoked